Remind me about CPD

 Guideline CPD requirement

-Members should aim to undertake a minimum of 30 hours CPD per year, which could be split as follows:
+Professionally active IET members should aim to undertake a minimum of 30 hours of CPD per calendar year, which could be split as follows:

 We recognise our members work in a wide range of roles, sectors and circumstances and that you are best placed to decide what CPD is appropriate for you.
 We understand that the amount and type of CPD you do will change at different stages in your career.
 Many of you will already be doing more than thirty hours, particularly during periods of change such as starting a new job.
 This information is a guideline to help you manage your CPD more effectively.